Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Experiments

 \subsubsection{Consecutive Missing Traces}

-We randomly create consecutive missing masks, with rates of missing data ranging from 0.1 to 0.4 (not including edge traces), and applied them to the patches in the SEG C3 and MAVO datasets.
+We randomly create consecutive missing masks, with rates of missing data ranging from 0.1 to 0.6 (not including edge traces), and apply them to the patches in the SEG C3 and MAVO datasets.
 The value of missing traces is initialized to 0.
-The interpolation results of the middle four columns of Tab. \ref{tab:segc3missing} and Tab. \ref{tab:mavomissing} indicate that our model consistently surpasses other methods over these two datasets. we provide the comparisons via color plots from the SEG C3 test dataset as in Fig. \ref{fig:Segc3 continus}.
-The ground truth data suffers from a consecutive missing of 40\% resulting in degenerate missing data.
-Significant differences in the distribution are visible in the known portions on either side, which hinder the ability of some methods, such as PConv-UNet and ANet, that rely solely on feature similarity to perform the interpolation.
-DD-CGAN, cWGAN-GP, and Coarse-to-Fine methods based on GAN are still limited in their interpolation ability and tend to smooth small-scale seismic events due to large interval problems.
-Among these, cWGAN-GP demonstrates a high continuity in strong amplitude regions with biasedly sacrificing the performances on the fidelity of weak amplitudes.
-Coarse-to-Fine acquires fine details of weak amplitudes but it still exhibits significant differences from the ground truth data.
+The interpolation results of the middle four columns of Tab. \ref{tab:segc3missing} and Tab. \ref{tab:mavomissing} indicate that our model consistently surpasses other methods over these two datasets.
+We provide the comparisons of full slices via color plots from the SEG C3 complete test slices, as shown in Fig. \ref{fig:Segc3 continus}.
+We use a sliding window with overlap to crop patches for conducting interpolation and then splice them back into the original slice.
+The sliding step size is 8, and the overlapping partial prediction values are averaged.
+The ground truth data suffers from a consecutive missing of 30\%, resulting in degenerate missing data.
+DD-CGAN obviously cannot handle large-interval interpolation, and large-area artifacts manifest in the results of cWGAN-GP and ANet.
+PConv-UNet, based on valid feature similarity to conducting interpolation, produces inconsistent predictions for interpolating content from two directions.
+Among these, Coarse-to-Fine model demonstrates a high continuity in strong amplitude regions while its predictions are still inadequate at intersections with multiple strong amplitudes.
 Our model can consistently improve the performances over both strong and weak amplitudes, and keep anisotropy and spatial continuity of signals.